Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation

 \section{Limitation}

-Despite the outstanding performance of CaR across multiple test sets, its experiments were confined to filtering on the Alpaca\_52k dataset.
+Despite the outstanding performance of CaR across multiple test sets, its experiments were confined to filtering on only several datasets.
 The diverse formats of different open-source instruction sets pose challenges for the academic community interested in instruction filtering tasks.
-In the future, we plan to validate the effectiveness of CaR on datasets such as WizardLM\_evol\_instruct\_70k \citep{xu2023wizardlm} and databricks-dolly-15k\citep{conover2023free}.
+In the future, we plan to validate the effectiveness of CaR on more datasets such as WizardLM\_evol\_instruct\_70k \citep{xu2023wizardlm}.
 Moreover, while CaR is primarily used for single-turn dialogue instruction filtering, exploring its application in multi-turn dialogue instruction filtering presents an attractive direction for future research.